tranche-jibrel/tranche-cream-protocol/README.md

 Users can now call buy and redeem functions for tranche A & B tokens

-Note: if ETH tranche is deployed, please deploy ETHGateway contract without a proxy, then set its address in JCompound with setETHGateway function.
+Note: if ETH tranche is deployed, please deploy ETHGateway contract without a proxy, then set its address in JCream with setETHGateway function.

 ## Uniswap contracts